verithm/featpose/README.md

 ---

-## Why it failed
+## Why it didn't work out

-The method assumes each descriptor sits reliably on a known vertex of a textured, rigid object.
-The parts we actually needed to localize did not satisfy that.
-They were largely untextured plastic and metal, so ORB found few stable keypoints, and the ones it did find were dominated by specular highlights and edges that shift with viewpoint.
-With too few correct correspondences, `solvePnPRansac` either failed to find a consensus or locked onto a wrong pose that looked plausible for a single frame and jumped between frames.

-The deeper problem was compute.
-The alternative was a learned 6D pose estimator, which we could not train or run at the time given the hardware available to the project.
-Classical features were the cheap option; they were also the wrong one for these objects.
+The failure was in the descriptor, not the pose solver.
+ORB is built on FAST corners and a binary descriptor, so it needs surfaces with enough texture to produce corners that reappear in the same place across viewpoints.
+Robot parts mostly do not have that.
+Where ORB did find keypoints, they were too few and too unstable for `solvePnPRansac` to settle on a consistent pose.

+The offline model makes this worse rather than better.
+Tying each descriptor to a specific vertex assumes descriptors land on vertices and stay there — an assumption that only holds for objects whose texture is fixed to their geometry.

+A learned 6D pose estimator was tried separately, outside this package.
+It ran into a different wall: we could not secure the compute to train and run one within the project.

 Fiducial markers solved the problem instead.
-AprilTag supplies exactly the texture that ORB was missing, in a form designed for reliable pose recovery — at the cost of having to attach markers to the world.
+AprilTag supplies exactly the texture and known geometry that feature matching was missing, in a form designed for reliable pose recovery — at the cost of having to attach markers to the world.
+That, with color-based detection, is what the humanoid ended up using.

----

 ## Layout